Radiotherapy for prostate cancer

 External beam radiotherapy (machine outside the body):

 The radiation comes from a large machine outside the body.
 The radiation beam has to travel through your bladder and your rectum to get to your prostate.
 Because of this, some men experience urinary frequency and burning and some diarrhoea for a few months.
 Computers are used to more closely target the prostate.
-Some such as intensity-modulated radiation therapy, proton radiation therapy, and 3-dimensional conformal radiation therapy are types of radiation delivery systems that use computers to limit damage to healthy tissue.
-Treatments are usually 5 days a week for 8 to 9 weeks although cyber knife lasts only 5-8 days.
+Techniques are used, such as intensity-modulated radiation therapy, proton radiation therapy, and 3-dimensional conformal radiation therapy are to limit damage to healthy tissue.

 Radioactive material inside the body (brachytherapy):